amyspark-ng/clickery-hexagon/LOG.md

 - fix hexagon scale when ascending
 - add the mute dialogue option

-- the fucking thing where powerup logs come again and again and again
+- the fucking thing where achievements logs come again and again and again
 - upgrade tutorial tooltip doesn't work
-- figure out why does the game crash sometimes when coming back (probably related to kaplay CPU usage)
 - do tutorial for ascending (how i don'gt know)